-Based >Extensible Algorithm Framework The CommentLookup algorithm is an instance of the Secure Lookup Algorithm Framework.
+The CommentLookup algorithm is an instance of the Secure Lookup Algorithm Framework (see page 530).

 This algorithm performs a lookup on the input value and returns a value from the provided lookup file.
 It is possible for this algorithm to produce the same output value for different input values.
-Inputs to this algorithm are casesensitive so two inputs with the same value in different cases may mask to different values.
+Inputs to this algorithm are case-sensitive so two inputs with the same value in different cases may mask to different values.
 Leading and trailing whitespaces are preserved by this algorithm.
 All non-empty and non-null inputs to this algorithm will mask to the same value.